the-wise-lab/model-fit-tools/readme.md

 ## Installation

-To install this package, clone the repository and run `pip install -e .` from the root directory.
+To install this package, clone the repository and run `pip install .` from the root directory.
 It can then be used as a regular Python package, e.g. `from model_fit_tools.plotting import plot_recovery`.

 To install other dependencies, run `pip install -r requirements.txt`.